 Always be sure you use a licensed operator to keep yourself and your information safe and secure.
 Government agencies that oversee sports betting sites usually keep a running list of licensed operators.

 Penn National Gaming owns two of Illinois’ casinos.
 Caesars owns both Harrah’s properties plus Grand Victoria Elgin, which it acquired via its merger with Eldorado.

 Churchill Downs owns Rivers Casino as well as Arlington International Racecourse.

 Boyd Gaming owns Par-A-Dice, Delaware North owns Jumer’s Casino and Hotel, and Casino Queen in East St. Louis is employee-owned.
 Par-A-Dice announced its partnership with FanDuel Sportsbook in late August 2020.

 You’ll find a wide variety of games offered at Illinois’ casinos.
 Blackjack, roulette, craps, poker variants, and many more are available in The Prairie State’s gambling properties.
 Slots are common as well, with some casinos offering more than 1,000 machines.

 No. Though many other forms of gambling both in-person and online are available to Illinois players, the state remains steady in its stance against online casinos.

-Sweepstakes casinos are available, but they use a unique model that grants small amounts of cash to players who purchase in-game currency.
+Sweepstakes casinos are available, but they use a unique model that allows players to win cash prizes by playing with special in-game currency.